Last Updated: January 2026

 SEO metrics: Rankings, organic traffic, click-through rates, time on page, bounce rate.

-AEO metrics: Citation frequency across AI platforms, AI referral traffic, share of voice in AI responses, citation accuracy.
+AEO metrics: Citation frequency and other key AEO optimization metrics, AI referral traffic, share of voice in AI responses, citation accuracy.

 Optimization Focus